Disney furloughs 100,000 theme park and hotel workers amid coronavirus shutdown

 "Over the last few weeks, mandatory decrees from government officials have shut down a majority of our businesses."

-Earlier this month, Reps.
-Stephanie Murphy and Lois Frankel, both Florida Democrats, called on their state’s governor Ron DeSantis “to utilize federal funding recently provided by Congress to make swift improvements to the state’s unemployment insurance system.”
+Reps.
+Stephanie Murphy and Lois Frankel, both D-Fla., called on Gov. Ron DeSantis this month "to utilize federal funding recently provided by Congress to make swift improvements to the state's unemployment insurance system."

 Murphy has also called for a federal investigation into "years of misuse by the State of Florida of federal funds that were meant to sustain and strengthen the system."

-“As the COVID-19 pandemic has painfully revealed, Florida’s UC program is deficient in comparison to the UC programs in other states," Murphy said.
-"This is the result of years of deliberate policy choices by Florida’s elected leaders designed to make it difficult for residents to access earned benefits, combined with indifference to the human consequences of those choices.”
+"As the COVID-19 pandemic has painfully revealed, Florida's UC program is deficient in comparison to the UC programs in other states," Murphy said, referring to unemployment compensation.
+"This is the result of years of deliberate policy choices by Florida's elected leaders designed to make it difficult for residents to access earned benefits, combined with indifference to the human consequences of those choices."